 Bath features both Georgian architecture, a perfectly preserved Roman temple and spa and Britain’s only natural hot springs.
 Cross the Pulteney Bridge – designed after the covered bridges of Florence – over the river Avon to the Roman Baths where centurions soaked their warrior aches away.

-On Board the First Great Western Train Line from Salisbury to Bath
+On Board the First Great Western Train Line

 Most of the First Great Western trains now have an Express Café or trolley service with a beverages and snacks.
 Also, there are visible luggage racks and overhead storage for your belongings.